Skip to main content

 Synthesizing the Risks and Benefits

-The decision to engage in long-term hormonal optimization for is a sophisticated medical calculation.
+The decision to engage in long-term hormonal optimization for bone health is a sophisticated medical calculation.
 The benefits are substantial and mechanistically clear.
 The risks, while real, are often manageable with carefully personalized and monitored protocols.
 The following table synthesizes key findings from clinical research.

 Hormonal Intervention Documented Bone Benefit Key Associated Risk to Bone Primary Citation Evidence